Saturday, October 23, 2021

 At the other end lies Kartika.
 She, too, has to cover the distance, but it is the emotional distance from her mind to her heart.
 She needs to make up her mind and cancel her wedding.
 She needs to decide if she wants to live a life for her family or a life of her own.
 She needs to choose if she is a realist or a romantic.
 For her, walking the final ten steps are as hard as Jaggi's 10,000 steps.

-Then, there is the other couple, Gautam and Ira, in whose story, too, the film keeps reinforcing the theme of distance.
+Then, there is the other couple, Gautam and Ira, in whose story the film keeps reinforcing the theme of distance.
 They got married.
 They moved to France.
 He is an officer of the Indian government, while she is an activist.
 Differences crop up between them.
-She sees red, green, violet, and blacks, but he only sees blue.
+She sees red, green, violet, and black, but he only sees blue.
 During their fight, she tells him, "I love you, too, Gautam, but I don't like you anymore.
 I just don't like you anymore."
 She moves out and files for divorce.
 But Gautam does not do anything to placate Ira.
-He does not try to sort out the issues that came up between them.
-While Jaggi takes the journey across continents for love, Gautam does not even travel forty feet.
+He does not try to sort out the issues between them.
+While Jaggi journeys across continents for love, Gautam does not even travel forty feet.
 Now, Jaggi becomes the one who inspires Gautam to fight for his love.
 "Sarhadein toh hum dono ko hi paar karni hai.
 Safar toh dono ka hi lamba hai," he tells him when he escapes again.
 We both have to cross some borders.
 We both have a long way ahead of us.
 The theme of distance is also mentioned in the film's title track.
 "Kyun yeh hadein hain, kyun yeh sarhadein hain, itne kyun hai faasle, manzil teri meri jab ek hai toh, kyun hai alag raaste.Why are we bound by limitations?
 Why are we restricted by boundaries?
 Why do we have so much distance between us?
 When our destination is the same then why are our paths different?

 Sunny Kaushal makes the film eminently watchable.
-I loved the scene when Jaggi goes to buy the yellow dress for Kartika.
+I loved the scene when Jaggi went to buy the yellow dress for Kartika.
 The owner asks for the size that he is looking to buy.
 Jaggi calls Kartika, but her cellphone's battery runs out.
 Left with no option, Jaggi imagines her in his arms and comes up with her measurements.
-It was also how he has fallen in love with her in his imagination with no actual confirmation from Kartika.
+It was also how he had fallen in love with her in his imagination without confirmation from Kartika.
 Seeing this, Gautam starts missing Ira.
 He goes to the place where she works and takes food from there.
 I wish there was more of the story of Gautam and Ira.
 I find films about conflicts between married couples to be fascinating.
 Radhika Madan is miscast, or maybe it was her character, as we never saw that passion in her.
 There is more camaraderie between Jaggi and Gautam.

 Trivia: